-A summary of Firth Industries' compliance record for the year under review is set out in Table 8.
+A summary of Firth Industries' compliance record for the year under review is set out in Table 4.

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge treated wastewater from a concrete batching plant via settling ponds onto and into land and into Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option Inspections of the site and systems Yes 2.
 Discharge volume limit Inspections of the site Yes 3.
 Washwater to be directed for treatment prior to discharge Inspections of the site Yes 4.
 Maintain silt and sediment system Inspections of site and records Yes 5.
 Concentration limits No discharge at time of inspection N/A 6.
 Mixing zone effects Inspections of site and receiving water Yes 7.
-Optional review of conditions Next optional review date June 2022 N/A erall assessment of consent comp this consent liance and environmental performance in respect High Ov High
+Optional review of conditions Next optional review date June 2022 N/A Overall assessment of consent compliance and environmental performance in respect High of this consent Ov Overall assessment of administrative performance in respect of this consent High

-Table 8 Summary of performance for Firth Industries consent 1274-3
+Table 4 Summary of performance for Firth Industries consent 1274-3

-During the 2019-2020 monitoring year, Firth Industries demonstrated a high level of both environmental performance and administrative compliance with their resource consent as defined in Section 1.1.4.
+During the 2020-2021 monitoring year, Firth Industries demonstrated a high level of both environmental performance and administrative compliance with their resource consent as defined in Section 1.1.4.

-3.3.4 Recommendations from the 2018-2019 Annual Report
+3.3.4 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of discharges from Firth Industries in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of discharges from Firth Industries in the 2020-2021 year continues at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.